-James A. Barry, Associate
+James A. Barry, Partner

 Background and Experience

-James A. Barry is an associate with the Locks Law Firm where he concentrates his practice on complex civil litigation.
+James A. Barry is a partner with the Locks Law Firm where he concentrates his practice on complex civil litigation.
 Mr. Barry predominantly handles cases involving environmental contamination on behalf of individuals and governmental entities as well as class/collective actions involving data breaches, consumer fraud and employee wages.
 Mr. Barry has become a fixture in the courts of New Jersey on consumer issues, and has been involved in a number of notable decisions including:

 Martinez-Santiago v.
 Public Storage, 28 F. Supp.
 3d 500 (D.N.J.
 2014)